 In Roman mythology, Veritas, meaning truth, was the goddess of truth, a daughter of Saturn and the mother of Virtues, thus our motto is: ‘Truth and Trust’.

 We specialise in low-cost live-in care.
 We are introducing a new approach to the UK, developed through our experience in Germany, Austria, Switzerland, Ireland and UK where we have served over 17,000 customers within the past 7 years.
 Quality is a must in Germany, so our services are subject to the highest standards.
 Our prices are generally 40% lower than average care rates in UK.
-Most of our carers come from Poland and Eastern Europe – they are paid at rates that offer them a living wage and also keep care affordable for you.

 What is Live-in Care from Veritas?